Head Start Policy Council

 How do I become a member of Policy Council?

 Parent Representation – Each program has a Center Parent Committee.
 Parent representatives for Policy Council will be elected from the respective center parent committees prior to the November Policy Council meeting.
 Parent representatives must have child(ren) enrolled in KVCAP’s Head Start program.
-If you are interested, please reach out to your Family Services Coordinator.
+If you are interested, please reach out to your Family Coach.

 General Information